top of page

 Bride Getting Ready for her Wedding in Charlotte

 Brides often ask us if it’s “normal” or “acceptable” to say no to children.
 The truth is, it’s becoming increasingly common.
-Some couples want to keep the event elegant and adult focused, while others are mindful of budget, venue restrictions, or simply envision a late night celebration that may not be kid friendly.
+Some couples want to keep the event elegant and adult-focused, while others are mindful of budget, venue restrictions, or simply envision a late-night celebration that may not be kid-friendly.

 This is one of the first concerns we hear from brides.
 Clear and polite wording is key.
 Many couples choose phrases like: